How U.S. Manufacturers Can Manage the Risks of North American Nearshoring

 U.S. manufacturers have increasingly moved production operations, suppliers and distributors from Asia to American, Canadian and Mexican shores – a strategy known as nearshoring.

-According to data from the U.S. Census Bureau, the U.S. imported more goods from Mexico than from China in both 2023 and 2024, and the margin expanded each year.1 Since 2021, imports from both Mexico and Canada have grown, while imports from China have fallen.1 The trend is clear: In the U.S., nearshoring is on the rise, while offshoring continues to decline.
+According to data from the U.S. Census Bureau, the U.S. imported more goods from Mexico than from China in both 2023 and 2024, and the margin expanded each year.1 Since 2021, imports from both Mexico and Canada have grown, while imports from China have fallen.1 In the U.S., nearshoring is on the rise, while offshoring continues to decline.

 6 reasons nearshoring is on the rise